BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 An economic transaction, e.g. paying for goods, cannot 'leave' the economy.
 No mind can interfere with the operations of another mind.
 One cannot continue someone else's mental activities by thinking or feeling for him or her.
-It is also impossible to immediatly think what someone else is thinking.
+It is also impossible to immediately think what someone else is thinking.

 However, systems can observe their environment and act on their terms.
 We can hear what others say, see what they express and read what they have written.